mantidproject/mantid/dev-docs/source/GettingStarted.rst

 * `Visual Studio 2017 Community Edition <https://visualstudio.microsoft.com/downloads/>`_.

   * When asked about installation workloads choose ``Desktop development with C++``
+  * Under the "Installation details" section verify that the following are checked:

+    * ``Windows 8.1 SDK and UCRT SDK``
+    * The latest Windows 10 SDK

 * `Git <https://git-scm.com/>`_.